CLIMATE CHANGE IN SAN DIEGO

 What Causes Climate Change?

-Here in San Diego, transportation contributes to over half of greenhouse gas emissions.
+Here in Southern California, transportation is one of the largest culprits of greenhouse gas emissions.
 This is because we’ve built sprawling, car-centric communities where the majority of families cannot afford to live close to where they work, play, shop, and go to school.
-This has forced more and more San Diegans to rely on cars—versus taking transit, biking, or walking—to travel around the region.
-Alternatives to driving, such as public transit, are limited and not accessible in many communities.
+Many are forced to rely on cars—versus taking transit, biking, or walking—to connect to their communities.

 Wildfires